HERMES-DKZ/metadata_lesson/episodes/metadataformats.md

 ::: objectives

-- Knowledge of basics of CSV format for storing and processing metadata.
+- Learn basics of the CSV format for storing and processing metadata.
-- Familiar with the structure of a simple CSV file.
+- Get familiar with the structure of a simple CSV file.
-- Knowledge of the main difference between an xslx and a csv format.
+- Learn the main difference between the XSLX and CSV formats.

 :::